cbshields/cbshields.github.io/_posts/2020-02-10-reactredux_final_project.markdown

 permalink:  reactredux_project
 ---

-As the addage goes: "If I only then, what I know now...," I would have not put off doing my final project for so long.
+As the addage goes: "If I only knew then what I know now...," I would have not put off doing my final project for so long.
 I was at first DREADING even starting this project because of all the problems/frustrations I had with the other projects.
 But I finally sat myself down and told myself that you were going to get this finished.
 And I have to say, it was probably one of the easier projects I had done.
 I kept it very simple and watched the React/Redux final project videos and was able to get it done in two weeks.
 If I were to do this all over again, I think I would separate